Natural Resources and Other Legislation Amendment Bill 2019

 That clauses 36 and 37, as read, stand part of the bill

-Vote on whether to retain clauses 36-37 which remove the requirement for Queensland to publish its own foreign landownership report, with the government arguing this duplicated the Commonwealth register.
-LNP, KAP and crossbenchers opposed this as reducing transparency.
-Government prevailed 46-42.
+Vote on whether to retain clauses 36-37 which remove the requirement for Queensland to produce and table an annual foreign landownership report, with the government arguing the Commonwealth register made it redundant.
+The LNP, KAP, PHON and independents (except Bolton) opposed this as reducing transparency on foreign ownership of agricultural land.

 Passed46 ayes – 42 noes2019-05-15